csparpa/pyowm/docs/usage-examples.md

 	('2013-09-14 20:00:00+0','Clouds')
 	[...]

 The _Forecaster_ class provides a few convenience methods to inspect the weather forecasts in a human-friendly fashion.
-You can - for example - ask for the time boundaries of the weather forecast data:
+You can - for example - ask for the GMT time boundaries of the weather forecast data:

     # When in time does the forecast begin?
     >>> fc.when_starts()                                  # UNIX UTC time